 National Park Rangers come in all shapes and sizes.
-Our Meet Your Ranger series introduces you to the many amazing faces that support your OBX national parks every day.
+Our Meet Your Ranger series introduces you to the many amazing faces that support our Outer Banks national parks every day!

 Hometown: Knoxville, Tennessee